 - 27. It is therefore clear that the growth scenario was underpinned by evidence submitted by St. Helens Council officers only 2-3 years ago.
-Notwithstanding the 'Housing Need and Supply Background Paper' stating "the SHELMA took account of all of the proposed employment land allocations in the Local Plan Preferred Options Stage (2016), which were reduced at the Local Plan Submission Draft stage" , the evidence for transformational economic growth was submitted in the very recent past and the Council has clearly reached the conclusion that this is achievable. - 28.
+Notwithstanding the 'Housing Need and Supply Background Paper' stating "the SHELMA took account of all of the proposed employment land allocations in the Local Plan Preferred Options Stage (2016), which were reduced at the Local Plan Submission Draft stage" , the evidence for transformational economic growth was submitted relatively recently. - 28.
 The evidence provided by the Council led to the SHELMA determining housing need of 855 dpa for St. Helens.
-This suggests that the proposed housing requirement of 486 dpa is a conservative conclusion in respect of economic-led housing growth. - 29.
-Paragraph ID2a-010 of the 2019 PPG (When might it be appropriate to plan for a higher housing need figure than the standard method indicates?) refers to past levels of housing delivery as 'circumstances' which may justify a housing requirement in excess of the SM minimum. - 30.
+This demonstrates that the proposed housing requirement of 486 dpa represents a very conservative, and constrained approach to economic-led housing growth. - 29.
+Furthermore, ID2a-010 of the 2019 PPG (When might it be appropriate to plan for a higher housing need figure than the standard method indicates?) also refers to past levels of housing delivery as 'circumstances' which may justify a housing requirement which exceeds the SM minimum. - 30.
 Document SD025 sets out net housing completions for St Helens between 2003/04 and 2019/20.
 However, it only reports average net completions over 10 years, 15 years, and 17 years.
-Yet it shows that average delivery has been 591 dpa since the country began to emerge from the last economic recession (the last seven years) and 601 dpa over the past five years (2015/16 2019/20).
-The last two years shows an even higher level of net completions (775 and 758 dpa respectively).
-There is no evidence of market saturation of any other harm as a result of this high level of completions. - 31.
-In this context it is considered that St Helens has consistently proven its ability to deliver at least 100 dpa more than the Local Plan is currently planning for.
+Yet it also shows that average delivery has been 591 dpa since the country began to emerge from the last economic recession (the last seven years) and 601 dpa over the past five years (2015/16 2019/20).
+The last two years suggest an increasing trend in net completions (775 and 758 dpa respectively). - 31.
+In this context it is considered that St Helens has shown its ability to consistently deliver atleast 100 dpa more than the Local Plan is currently planning for, and indeed that there is a demand for such a scale of growth; giving clear market signals. - 32.
+Affordable housing need should also be considered in the context of overall housing need and the housing requirement.
+Document SD025 reports the 2019 SHMA's findings of affordable need being 117 dpa over the Plan period.